Ph.D, Biochemistry, University of Calgary

 Major Responsibilities/Research Interests

-Since arriving at the University of Alberta in 2002, I have taught courses in Introductory Biochemistry (Plant Science 331), Introductory Biochemistry (Biochem 200), Developmental Physiology and Biotechnology of Crop Plants (Plant Science 301), Biotechnology for Crop Improvement / Plant Biotechnology (Plant Science 492 / BOT 382).
+I have taught courses in Introductory Biochemistry (Plant Science 331), Introductory Biochemistry (Biochem 200), Developmental Physiology and Biotechnology of Crop Plants (Plant Science 301), Biotechnology for Crop Improvement / Plant Biotechnology (Plant Science 492 / BOT 382), Plants in our lives (Plant Science 100), and Invasive and alien plants (Plant Science 352).

 Biology and ecology of invasive alien species in cropped, disturbed, and natural environments.
 Methods of control of weedy species, including biological, cultural, mechanical, and chemical and an introduction to the herbicide mechanism of action and environmental impacts.
-Prerequisite: PL SC 221 recommended.Winter Term 2021
+Prerequisite: PL SC 221 recommended.Winter Term 2023 Winter Term 2023